Centers, Institutes, and Special Programs

 Combined Bachelor of Science and Master of Science

-Bachelor of science degree programs offered by the Departments of Bioengineering, Civil Engineering, Computer Engineering, Electrical Engineering, and Mechanical Engineering can be combined with master of science degrees.
+Bachelor of science degree programs offered by the Departments of: Bioengineering; Civil, Environmental and Sustainable Engineering; Computer Science and Engineering; Electrical and Computer Engineering; and Mechanical Engineering can be combined with any master of science degree offered by the School of Engineering.
 Requirements for the combined degree programs are outlined in the appropriate departmental sections of this chapter.

 Cooperative Education Program